-We’re sharing another entry in our homeschool unit studies series today: a free hibernation unit study!
+We’re sharing another entry in our unit studies series today: a fun hibernation unit study!

 What is Hibernation?

-Watch the video below and see if the kids can answer the questions that follow!
-(The hibernation notebooking pages are great for taking notes as you watch, btw.)
+Watch this video and see if students can answer the questions that follow!

 1. What is hibernation?
 (Answer: The long sleep that some animals take during winter.)